Welcome to St Paul's

 As children grow, the prime areas will help them to develop skills in 4 specific areas.
 These are:

-1) Literacy (reading and writing);
+1) Literacy (Reading, Comprehension and Writing);

 3) Understanding the World;

 The learning in the Early Years at St Paul's School is very much play centred and child-led.
 Whilst we plan learning opportunities with overarching themes, these are very much subject to change depending on the child’s interests and previous experiences.
 Therefore, the learning can be child-led in a different direction and it is our job as teaching practitioners to step into their play with skilled questioning and modelling.
 This approach enables children to take ownership over their own learning and enables them to learn new skills whilst having fun!